mhartl/rails_tutorial_translation_4_0_version/README.md

-# Translation of the Ruby on Rails Tutorial, 2nd Edition
+# Translation of the Ruby on Rails Tutorial (4.0 version)

 This repository contains the HTML source for the [Rails 4.0 version of the Ruby on Rails Tutorial](http://railstutorial.org/), with the goal of allowing translation of the tutorial to languages other than the [*lingua franca*](http://en.wikipedia.org/wiki/Lingua_franca).